 Skills: self-paced labs will develop students skills in preparing connected products and cover hardware, software, electronics and other lab skills.

-Applied Critique: Concepts and Skills will be applied in short and focused weekly projects which will then be critically examined through group critique.
+Discussion and Critique: Concepts and Skills will be applied in short and focused design exercises and creative explorations which will then be critically examined through group discussion and critique.